Introduction

 The evaluation of junctional bradycardia includes several key diagnostic approaches.

-Electrocardiogram (ECG): A 12-lead ECG is essential for the diagnosis of junctional bradycardia.
-Key findings include absent or inverted P-waves, which may indicate retrograde conduction, narrow QRS complexes typically less than 120 milliseconds, and a heart rate often below 40 bpm, with junctional bradycardia presenting rates that can vary from 40 to 60 bpm.
+- ECG: A 12-lead ECG is essential for the diagnosis of junctional bradycardia.
+Key findings include retrograde P waves, which may indicate retrograde conduction, narrow QRS complexes typically less than 120 milliseconds, and a heart rate often below 40 bpm, with presenting rates that can vary from 40 to 60 bpm.

-Patient History: A comprehensive patient history can reveal possible causes, such as medication use (e.g., beta-blockers) or prior cardiac conditions that may lead to a slow heart rate.
+- History: A comprehensive medical history can reveal possible causes, such as medication use (e.g., beta-blockers) or prior cardiac conditions that may lead to a junctional bradycardia.

-Physical Examination: Evaluating for indications such as dizziness, fatigue, or fainting offers context for the slow heart rate and aids in determining its severity.
+- Physical Examination: Evaluating for indications such as hypotension offers context for the diagnosis and aids in determining its severity.

-Laboratory Tests: Evaluating electrolyte levels, thyroid function, and drug levels is essential to identify reversible causes of slow heart rate, such as hyperkalemia or hypothyroidism.
+- Laboratory Tests: Evaluating electrolyte levels, thyroid function, and drug levels is essential to identify reversible causes of bradycardia, such as hyperkalemia or hypothyroidism.

-Employing these diagnostic tools effectively allows clinicians to verify the diagnosis of a specific heart rhythm disorder and comprehend its underlying causes, aiding in suitable management strategies.
+Employing these diagnostic tools effectively allows clinicians to verify the diagnosis of a specific bradycardia and comprehend its underlying causes, aiding in management.

 Manage Junctional Bradycardia: Treatment Strategies and Clinical Guidelines